-When different versions of the piece are considered, the possibilities are; The "Ordinarie" is to play traditionally the notes as they are written, if you choose to do so, you all have to do the same all over the piece.
-If another version is decided to play, a way of different playings are possible among which may be: For Winds; flaterzunge, aeolian sound, mouthpiece sound, double or triple articulation, "noises" etc. For strings: tremolo, sul ponticello, sul tasto, ricochet-(long), scratching, flautatto, crossing bow, percussion etc.. also can integrate another different modes of play.
+When different versions of the piece are considered, the possibilities are; The "Ordinary" is to play traditionally the notes as they are written, if you choose to do so, you all have to do the same all over the piece.
+If another version is decided to play, a way of different plays are possible among which may be: For Winds; flaterzunge, aeolian sound, mouthpiece sound, double or triple articulation, "noises" etc. For strings: tremolo, sul ponticello, sul tasto, ricochet-(long), scratching, flautatto, crossing bow, percussion etc.. also can integrate another different modes of play.

-But what you have to respect all time is the duration of the notes (or events) and their intensity.
+But what you have to respect all time is the duration of the notes and their dynamics.